eholzbach/blog/content/resume.md

 * Deployment and management of network intrusion detection systems in a globally distributed environment
 * Process automation
 * Configuration and change management with puppet
-* Custom software deployment and lifecycle management
+* Custom software deployment and life cycle management
 * Provisioning of servers, switches, firewalls, general NOC maintenance
 * Customer service support